hckrnews/ppt2pdf/README.md

 # @hckrnews/ppt2pdf
 Convert ppt to pdf.

-If you want convert powerpoint files to png or jpg images, you can do it with this script.
+If you want convert powerpoint files to pdf, you can do it with this script.

 ## Requirements